A solicitor, or a qualified legal advisor, is legally required for a settlement agreement.

 While you have the freedom to choose your legal advisor, it is crucial to ensure that they have the required qualifications and expertise in employment law.
 The advisor should understand the nature of settlement agreements and be able to explain the terms and implications to you.

 The role of the legal advisor is not just to explain the agreement, but also to provide advice.
-They should consider your specific circumstances, and advise on whether you are getting a good deal and whether there are any potential claims you may be waiving.
+They should consider your specific circumstances, and advise on whether you are getting a good deal.
+They should also inform you about any potential claims you may be waiving.

 Do I Need a Local Solicitor?